Working Dogs: Canines in the Workforce

 In conjunction with their wartime service, dogs are also being used to help soldiers recover from the wounds of war – both physically and mentally.
 Dogs are often present at VA hospitals where soldiers are recovering from wounds that are suffered in war.

 The healing power of a canine companion by your side can be unparalleled.
 Studies have even found that having a canine counterpart can help soldiers recover from Post Traumatic Stress Disorder, a horrible mental condition caused by the horrors of war.

 Some dogs are employed in Hollywood.
 But, acting doesn’t come naturally to them – they go through rigorous training to become actors.

 5. Sled Dogs

-The hardiest breeds, with thick coats to withstand cold and snow and ice, may work as sled dogs.
+The hardiest snow dog breeds, with thick coats to withstand cold and snow and ice, may work as sled dogs.
 It takes discipline, teamwork and lots of training for a team of dogs to pull a sled over long distances in harsh conditions.